MixedRealityLab/nottreal/README.md

 ## App layout and configuration

 When you run the app it will offer you to select an existing configuration directory, or create a new one.
-If you choose to create a new one, NottReal copies the source from `dist.cfg` into this new directory.
+If you choose to create a new one, NottReal copies the source from `dist.nrc` into this new directory.
 You are then shown the *Wizard Window*.

+You can choose to edit the files in this directory by selecting *File > Edit configuration*.
+Currently, you must close and re-open NottReal, or reload the configuration using *File > Load configuration*.

 ### Prepared messages